petersokolov10282004/graph343/self-evaluation.md

 - Modifiers: add, connect, disconnect, readFile
 - Algorithms: dfs, bfs, dijkstra, mstPrim

-Q: Bonus function - mstKruskal: ENTER_NUMBER
+Q: Bonus function - mstKruskal: ENTER_NUMBER 0

 - +1 if Minimum Spanning Tree using Kruskal's algorithm has been implemented

-Q: -1 for each compilation warning, min -3: ENTER_NUMBER
+Q: -1 for each compilation warning, min -3: ENTER_NUMBER 0

 - Check under *1.
 Compiles without warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-tidy warning, min -3: ENTER_NUMBER
+Q: -1 for each clang-tidy warning, min -3: ENTER_NUMBER I think something is off but I have 26334 and I dont know how to spot them

 - Check under *3. clang-tidy warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-format warning, min -3: ENTER_NUMBER
+Q: -1 for each clang-format warning, min -3: ENTER_NUMBER 0

 - Check under *4. clang-format does not find any formatting issues*

-Q: Runs and produces correct output: ENTER_NUMBER
+Q: Runs and produces correct output: ENTER_NUMBER 0

 - Try running "./a.out". assert statement should test the code

-Q: -2 for any detected memory leak: ENTER_NUMBER
+Q: -2 for any detected memory leak: ENTER_NUMBER 0

 - Check under *5.
 No memory leaks using g++*
 - Check under *6.
 No memory leaks using valgrind*

-Q: Are all functions in .h and .cpp file documented (min -3): ENTER_NUMBER
+Q: Are all functions in .h and .cpp file documented (min -3): ENTER_NUMBER 0

 - You need at least 1-line of comments
 - -1 for each function not documented

-Q: Total points: ADD_ALL_POINTS
+Q: Total points: ADD_ALL_POINTS 20